Ramsi-K/free-genai-bootcamp-2025/journal.md

 ### Day 17: February 16, 2025

 I first **converted the provided Go-Gin backend specs to Python-Flask**, adapting everything for **Korean language learning**.
-I didn’t build directly from Go-Gin because I **don’t know Go at all**, but I do know Python—even though I’ve never worked with Flask before.
+I didn't build directly from Go-Gin because I **don't know Go at all**, but I do know Python—even though I've never worked with Flask before.
 I figured **debugging Python errors** would be easier than dealing with **Go from scratch**, and it worked.
 By **breaking down the issues step by step**, I was able to fully implement the backend in **Flask before rebuilding it in Go-Gin**.
 In hindsight, trying to build from the **original Go-Gin specs** would have been a nightmare.
 By breaking it down into a structured approach, **Cursor AI was able to guide the entire process effectively**, even though I had no prior Go experience.

 The setup took forever.
-Fixing database migrations, dependencies, and Go’s quirks (CGO, SQLite, GCC, environment paths) was exhausting.
+Fixing database migrations, dependencies, and Go's quirks (CGO, SQLite, GCC, environment paths) was exhausting.
 The biggest challenge was getting **make, GCC, and Go to work in the same environment**, but after multiple failed setups across **Windows, WSL, and MSYS2**, I finally got everything running.
 Once the backend was fully implemented, **testing became another battle**.
 The test cases were failing because of **duplicate data inserts and pagination mismatches**, which meant rewriting how test databases were structured.
 After several debugging rounds, all the tests finally passed, confirming that **the Go-Gin backend is fully functional**.

 **Completed Work**